 In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
-At the provincial level, 62% of lecturing staff have less than a degree / higher diploma, while in this college 74% are at this level.
-Limpopo colleges clearly have a problem with the qualification level of staff members - a problem that is even worse in Letaba College.
-This is an area of serious concern.
+At the provincial level, 62% of lecturing staff have less than a degree / higher diploma, while in this college 87% are at this level.
+This is significantly higher than the provincial and national averages.

 Qualification level is not the only measure of lecturer effectiveness, however.
 Staff experience in industry and teaching experience in the college are equally important measures in determining lecturer qualification for the job.
 In this regard, the national profile reveals that 74% of lecturers in 2010 had three or more years' experience in industry, and that 58% had three or more years' experience in college teaching (in their present college).
+Provincially, we see that 81% of lecturers in 2010 had three or more years' experience in industry, and that 47% had three or more years' experience in college teaching in their present college.
+These figures are not available for this college.